It is an enzyme used in the body to break down fats in food so that they can be absorbed.

 - Loss of appetite

-The test can also be used to control your pancreas if you have already been diagnosed with acute (sudden, severe) or chronic (ongoing) pancreatitis.
+The Test can also control your pancreas if you have already been diagnosed with acute (sudden, severe) or chronic (ongoing) pancreatitis.
 You can find out if the lipase levels are increasing or decreasing.

 It can also be used to determine if a treatment is working well.
 Sometimes, a lipase test will also be used to control other conditions, including: